Five Golden Rules for enjoying maths at home

 - Struggling is normal and healthy.
 If you can’t figure something out straight away, then you’re not alone.
 In fact, you are sharing an experience with professional mathematicians.
 It’s their job to get stuck on hard problems – sometimes for years!
 Some hints for getting unstuck include: Keep trying, try different methods, and try explaining what you don’t understand to someone else.

 - Talking about how is interesting.
 Different people bring different talents to maths – and solve problems in different ways.
 If you ask someone else how they worked something out, you’ll learn something – even if you were both right.

 There are loads of ways to do maths at home and enjoy it.
 Check out our blog for hints, tips and fun activities including Toast Tangrams, Times tables games, Little Robots and Hypnotic dancing triangles!

-And finally: tell us what more you’d like.
 What maths, in particular, are you and your child finding difficult?
 Would you like… a Times Tables Songbook?
 A Fridge Magnet Pattern Challenge?
 Drinking-Straw Construction Kits?
 Let us know in the form below.
 We’re more likely to develop something new if we know that parents and children want it.